Process data from the lab equipment

 All other items have identical parameters, except a data type and a regular expression.

 On the next tab, you can specify basic format options as per (fig.7).
 In this example, two variables have "date" and "time" data types.
 Therefore the first option allows you to convert the date string to a field with the "date" data type.
 We specified MM"."DD"."YY and HH"."NN"."SS here, according to the specification above.
 For a detailed description of formatting characters, please, see the help file.
 The second option allows you to convert the time string to a field with the "time" data type.

 Fig.7.
 Serial port data and Excel.
 Format of items.

 Other options are unnecessary in our case because all our items do not have the "datetime" or "string" data type.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified port.
-If the parser had been correctly set up, then you should see all parser items names and their values (fig.8) in the DDE server window below.
+Check to see if you can receive a data block from the specified port.
+If the parser had been correctly set up, then you should see all parser items and their values (fig.8) in the DDE server window below.